Mohamed Elrawi: Family and personal life

 Elrawi is married to Sabria Zaki, an early-childhood teacher.
 They have three children: a son, Waleed, who is a banker living in Cairo; Amr, who is marketing manager living in London; and a daughter, Mai, who is studying at the American University in Cairo.

 Early career

 Elrawi earned his secondary school education from Daud Takla, Bahgour school, then moved to Saadia High School in Giza.
 He was obsessed with politics since he was a child, hence his dream was to be a lawyer like Saad Zagloul and many other political figures at the time.

-Elrawy earned a bachelor's degree in Political Science from Wisconsin State University in the USA in 1967, a master's degree in Political Science from Western Illinois University in the USA in 1969, and a PH.D. from Southern Illinois University in the USA in 1975.
+Elrawy earned a bachelor's degree in political science from Wisconsin State University in the US in 1967, a master's degree in political science from Western Illinois University in the US in 1969, and a Ph.D. from Southern Illinois University in the US in 1975.